Stuart Pearce: Personal life

+In January 1999, Pearce was made a Member of the Order of the British Empire (MBE) for his services to football and his support for various charities.
+His autobiography, Psycho, was released in 2001.

 Pearce is a devotee of punk rock and is visible as one of the members of a frenetic audience featured on the inside sleeve of the album God's Lonely Men by one of his favourite bands, the Lurkers.
 He lists the Stranglers as one of his favourite bands, having seen them in concert over 300 times.
 In 2021, he appeared in the music video for their single "This Song".

-In 1994, Pearce was accused of directing a racial slur at Paul Ince during a Nottingham Forest–Manchester United match.
-It was alleged Pearce called Ince an "arrogant black cunt".
-Pearce has since admitted the offence, saying, "It wasn't right or appropriate at the time, or at any time."